Noe235/CART315/Process Journal/Journal.md

 - ``Cannot acess a non-static method``
 - ``Play OneShot``

-The rest was alright, I had forgotten how to acess a array but got my friend to help me out.<br>
+The rest was alright, I had forgotten how to access a array but got my friend to help me out.<br>
 I found some nice assets on Craftpix to give a bit of personality to the little exercise. +the sound effects were not too hard to implement <br>
-II kind of see this as a little game that each row does a sound and hten you can make some music or have it randomized and making some non-sripted music but still sounding good. <br>
+I kind of see this as a little game that each row does a sound and ten you can make some music or have it randomized and making some non-scripted music but still sounding good. <br>
 I did use the pentatonic scale on C3 to get some notes that would not sound dissonant from one another.<br>